Tech-mohankrishna/pes_asic_class/README.md

 we can play around with different values , datatype to find their respect max and min values

+# DAY-2
-# Day 2 : Introduction to ABI and Basic Verification Flow
+# Introduction to ABI and Basic Verification Flow
 In Day 2 of your course, you will understanding the RISC-V instruction set architecture (ISA) by exploring the various fields of RISC-V instructions and their functions.
 This knowledge is crucial for gaining a comprehensive understanding of how RISC-V processors execute instructions and how programs are executed at the hardware level.

 ## Overview of few instructions :